nccgroup/BKScan/README.md

 [!]
 Target is VULNERABLE!!!
 ```

-Against a Windows 10 (non-vulnerable) or patched Windows 7 with NLA and valid credentials:
+Against a Windows 10 (non-vulnerable) or patched Windows 7 with NLA enabled and valid credentials:

 ```
 $ sudo ./bkscan.sh -t 192.168.119.133 -u user -p password